I

 IETF

 Internet Engineering Task Force.
 A self-organizing international professional group headquartered with ISOC in Reston, VA.
 Its working groups set Internet standards.
+They meet four times a year to argue about that.

 IF